PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 Now this can be a bit of a sticking point... especially if you don't have much patience...

-Basically, there are a lot of options.
-It really depends on what you want.
-For a blog, I didn't want to spend much money, and I wanted the convenience of publishing as fast as possible.
+Basically, there are a lot of options and it really depends on what you want for a blog.
+In my case, I didn't want to spend much money, and I wanted the convenience of publishing as fast as possible.

 Turns out you need to compromise a little...(surpise!)